MetaMask/metamask-ios-sdk/README.md

 The MetaMask iOS SDK enables developers to connect their native iOS apps to the Ethereum blockchain via the MetaMask Mobile wallet, effectively enabling the creation of iOS native decentralised applications (Dapps).

 ## Getting Started
-This is a quick video tutorial explaining how to integrate and use MetaMask iOS SDK.
+You can import the MetaMask iOS SDK into your native iOS app to enable users to easily connect with their MetaMask Mobile wallet.
 Refer to the [MetaMask API Reference](https://c0f4f41c-2f55-4863-921b-sdk-docs.github.io/guide/rpc-api.html#table-of-contents) to see all the ethereum RPC methods available.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/0D1cIH-PZtI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 1. Install